a-bonus/a-bonus.github.io/m2-lecture.md

 - Sample: M = 112, s = 15
 - \[ d = \frac{112 - 100}{15} = \frac{12}{15} = 0.80 \]
 - **Interpretation:** Large effect (reading scores are 0.80 SD above population mean)

+**What This Means in Practice:**
+- This is a **substantial improvement** - students improved by 12 points on average
+- A Cohen's d of 0.80 is considered educationally significant
+- In practical terms: If the program works, it could move an average student from the 50th percentile to approximately the 79th percentile
+- **Cost-benefit consideration:** If the program is affordable and scalable, this effect size would strongly support implementation
+- **Caution:** Need to verify with randomized controlled trial to rule out selection effects (maybe better students chose the program)

 **Example 3:** Memory drug trial